 It’s common knowledge that exercising your body is important to your overall health.
 A balanced diet, clean eating, and an established exercise routine will have you looking and feeling better—there’s no doubt about that, and many of us strive to achieve this (or just feel guilty over not).
 While there’s a widespread consensus on the importance of physical health, many of us are lacking when it comes to consideration for our mental health.
 Yet with the advent of increasingly sophisticated technology, we are beginning to learn more about the ways we can take care of our inner selves—our minds.

-According to the National Institutes of Health, recent science has shown that learning a new skill has a myriad of positive effects on the brain, including refining memory, sharpening focus, and improving overall mental and emotional wellbeing.
+According to the National Institutes of Health, recent science has shown that learning a new skill has a myriad of positive effects on the brain.
+If you have a strong interest in learning something unique then you can sign up for hypnosis training as it includes several benefits such as refining memory, sharpening focus, and improving overall mental wellbeing.
 With the widespread increase in anxiety, depression, and mental-health issues, perhaps we should all begin to make the effort to care for our minds as often as we do our bodies.
 Luckily for us, we don’t have to choose between one or the other—learning a new skill can be an improvement that becomes directly incorporated into our physical routines.

 Learning how to dance is one such skill in which mind and body are both actively engaged.
 Taking a dance class is not only a great way to achieve an aerobic workout, but learning new and unfamiliar dance steps also challenges the mind with new information.
 There are many complexities that go into learning a new dance routine that involve mind-body coordination, memorization, and technique.
 Not only will your endorphins be rushing due to the physical exercise, but grooving along to some upbeat music is a classic go-to for improving one’s mood!